Lecia Duke > Chocolate Diva

-"Offering me a finished product, Duke said, ‘Pop the whole chocolate in your mouth.
+Offering me a finished product, Duke said, ‘Pop the whole chocolate in your mouth.
 You’ll be able to taste and recognize the liquor and savor its flavor.
-That’s the difference.’
+That’s the difference.”
 We enjoyed the ‘wow’ sensation as the chocolate gave way to the Sam Houston Bourbon.
-Exquisite!"
+Exquisite!

 Chocolate Atlas – Sandra Scott is a frequent contributor to travel publications and to Creators Syndicate and has co-authored two books on local history.

-"Lecia Duke founded and incorporated Quintessential Chocolates in 1984, a specialty chocolate company producing exquisite Liqueur Praliné chocolates under its own brand, under license from well recognized market leaders, and for select clients, under their own private label.
+Lecia Duke founded and incorporated Quintessential Chocolates in 1984, a specialty chocolate company producing exquisite Liqueur Praliné chocolates under its own brand, under license from well recognized market leaders, and for select clients, under their own private label.

-After being trained by a Swiss Master Chocolatiér, she became the first food group licensed by Brown Forman Beverages to produce a Jack Daniel’s Whiskey filled Chocolate utilizing the centuries old European process referred to as “Limoba” (Liquid Moisture Barrier).
+Quintessential Chocolates Co.
+Inc. introduced to the US confectionery market, a new confection based on this process and they still remain the sole American producer to this day.
+She became the first food group licensed by Brown Forman Beverages to produce a Jack Daniel’s Whiskey filled Chocolate utilizing this centuries old European process referred to as “Limoba” (Liquid Moisture Barrier).